Bedrock-OSS/bedrock-wiki/docs/meta/scripting-editor-qna.md

 ## Client Side Scripting

 -   **Q**: Are there ever going to be ways for use to make client side mods? or ways for scripts on realms/world to be able use client side? if that makes sense?
 -   **A**: Client side scripting is something that comes up regularly, and we recognize the value of it.
 Creating a JS instance that runs on the client isn't difficult, but designing/creating/supporting a whole new client-side API is an enormous piece of work.
-It's difficult for API design (because we need to work through UI controls and input schemes across many form factors), but is also a burden for authoring script, because it brings the complexity of two different script contexts and the need to explictly synchronize between them
+It's difficult for API design (because we need to work through UI controls and input schemes across many form factors), but is also a burden for authoring script, because it brings the complexity of two different script contexts and the need to explicitly synchronize between them
 -   **Q**: It is apparent that a number of Client side scripting modules are under development, but what exactly is the roadmap for them?
 The intentions and extent of their capabilities?
 Please tell us anything and everything about it!
 -   **A**: For the most part we've been focused on server-side scripting API, and honestly, where we can keep things simple for most developers we'd want to add APIs on the server side (e.g., /server-ui as an example).